 Make use of end screens and cards

-Annotations were discontinued in May however, you’ve already heard about end screen and cards.
+Annotations were discontinued in May however, you’ve already heard about the end screen and cards.
 If you haven’t employed them for your channel yet, it’s about time, because the combination of cards and end screens is a five times more powerful and authentic way for keeping viewers engaged with your content.
 Best of all, they are mobile-friendly and work in YouTube app.

 The best practice here is to avoid video interruptions and screen clutter.
 Stick to a minimalistic approach and don’t link to more than two videos on the end screen.